Borrowing working capital through traditional channels means clearing a number of hurdles. One of the largest often involves collateral.

 In scenarios like these, the borrower faces the risk of losing their family home if they were to default on their loan.
 Fortunately, there are alternatives to secured loans that allow small business owners to obtain the funds they need without putting personal assets on the line.

-Working with direct lenders
+Working with alternative lenders

-Direct lenders like National Funding can compete with big banks in the business loan market because instead of strict qualifying and repayment standards, they offer flexible alternative business loan options.
+Alternative lenders like National Funding can compete with big banks in the business loan market because instead of strict qualifying and repayment standards, they offer flexible alternative business loan options.